Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 12. Go through the other EQ patterns with both pink noise and music audio sources, thus increasing the difficulty step by step.
 Adjust the volume level where needed.
 13. After becoming familiar with the built-in EQ patterns, try practicing with custom [EQ Settings](#equalization-settings).
+14. Explore more features, read more documentation (if needed).
 <br />

 ### Choosing Acoustic Device